 Spotting Ice!
-(SPICE): infrared light-field tracking of icy particles.
-A STFC CASE+ Studentship with Dynamic Imaging Analytics Ltd.
+(SPICE): infrared light-field tracking of icy particles

+A STFC CASE+ Studentship with Dynamic Imaging Analytics Ltd (DIAL)

-Supervision team: Dr Helen Jane Fraser, Dr David Hall
+Supervision team: Dr Helen Jane Fraser & Dr David Hall (Open University)

-External supervisor: Dr Neil Murray (DIAL Ltd)
+External supervisor: Dr Neil Murray (DIAL)

-Lead contact: helen.fraser@open.ac.uk
+Lead contact: Helen.Fraser@open.ac.uk

-Figure: To show the conceptual set-up and operation of the light-field motion tracking system at the OU, in the calibration rig (a) schematic of the calibration rig with variable lights, camera and motion systems, to enable us to test the tracking of sub 5mm marble on a continuous motion surface, with an example multi-lens image (b) photo of the same set-up showing the April tags used for tracking and frame alignmentand a top view of the collision region (c) schematic showing the development from single frame light-field images to tracking algorythms.
+Figure: Conceptual set-up and operation of the light-field motion tracking system at the OU, in the calibration rig (a) schematic of the calibration rig with variable lights, camera and motion systems, to enable us to test the tracking of sub 5mm marble on a continuous motion surface, with an example multi-lens image; (b) photo of the same set-up showing the April tags used for tracking and frame alignment and a top view of the collision region; (c) schematic showing the development from single frame light-field images to tracking algorithms.
 This PhD will develop this system from visible monochromatic to hyper-spectral infrared sensors to detect and track icy particles.